- International Practice

 Recently, our London office has acted for:

-- Eni on its sale of 10% of Egypt’s super-giant Zohr gas field to BP for a base purchase price of US$375 million.
+- Eni on its US$1.125 billion sale of 30% of Egypt’s super-giant Zohr gas field to Rosneft and on its separate US$375 million sale of 10% of Zohr to BP.

-- Delek Drilling and Avner Oil Exploration on a $1.75bn financing for the development of the Leviathan gas field, offshore Israel
+- Delek Drilling and Avner Oil Exploration on a $1.75 billion financing for the development of the Leviathan gas field, offshore Israel.

 - Ophir Energy on its floating LNG project offshore Equatorial Guinea (ongoing).